 This first step is to make sure the system can run in your environment.
 Specifically, your operating system, and the hardware and WiFi connections you need for the architecture.
 Contact your Worldpay Relationship Manager (RM) or Customer Support for test payment terminals.

-The IPC License Key Generator
+The IPS License Key Generator

 The Point of Sale Activation (POS) Code Generator

 You need a POS License Key for API requests to be accepted.
-This key is needed for connections from the POS (for both mobile and direct integrations) to the IPC API.
+This key is needed for connections from the POS (for both mobile and direct integrations) to the IPS API.
 No requests are accepted without this POS License Key.

 When you have successfully tested your paypoints, the next step is to